ahmedmmkms/last-mile-control-tower/README.md

 For detailed instructions on deploying to Vercel, see our [Vercel Deployment Guide](docs/vercel-deployment-guide.md) or the [Step-by-Step Vercel Guide](docs/vercel-step-by-step-guide.md).

+For information about setting up GitHub Actions for CI/CD, see our [GitHub Actions Setup Guide](docs/github-actions-setup.md).

 ## Getting Started

 1. Clone the repository